-Variable Annual Percentage Rates (APRs): Variable rates are based on the London Interbank Offered Rate (LIBOR) index plus a margin depending on the creditworthiness of the borrower and co-signer, if any.
-The LIBOR index, adjusted quarterly, is equal to the average of the one-month LIBOR rates as published in the “Money Rates” section of the Wall Street Journal on the first business day of each of the three (3) calendar months immediately preceding each quarterly adjustment date.
-The LIBOR index is currently 0.15%.
+Variable Annual Percentage Rates (APRs): Variable rates are based on the Prime Rate index plus a margin depending on the creditworthiness of the borrower and cosigner, if any.
+The Prime index, adjusted monthly, is equal to the Prime Rate as published in the “Money Rates” section of The Wall Street Journal ‘(Eastern Edition)’ on the first business day of the immediately preceding calendar month.
+The Prime index is currently 3.25%.
 If the index increases or decreases, your rate will increase or decrease accordingly.
-Loan Payment Example: Estimated monthly payment per $10,000 borrowed at variable rate range of 3.49% APR to 4.79% APR for 10 years means you would make 120 payments which may range from $98.84 to $105.04.
+The rate will not exceed 18%.
+Loan Payment Example: Estimated monthly payment per $10,000 borrowed at variable rate range of 3.47% APR to 4.77% APR for 10 years means you would make 120 payments which may range from $98.75 to $104.94.
 For the variable rate loan, the monthly payment may increase or decrease if the interest rate increases or decreases.

-APRs displayed are effective as of 2/22/2021 and include the 0.50% interest rate discount for automatic payments.
+APRs displayed are effective as of 6/10/2021 and include the 0.50% interest rate discount for automated payments.
 The lowest APR is available to well qualified applicants.
-Your actual APR will be based on your credit qualifications, selection of fixed or variable rate option, repayment term, and whether you elect the automatic payment feature.
+Your actual APR will be based on your credit qualifications, selection of fixed or variable rate option, repayment term, and whether you elect the automated payment feature.
 Loan payment examples above assume 30 days to first payment.
 Payments vary for other rates and repayment terms.
 Rates subject to change at any time.

 Additional Loan Payment Examples: View loan payment examples for 5 years, 10 year and 15 year terms.

-Automatic Payment Discount: During repayment, an interest rate discount of 0.50% is available for automatic payments.
+Automated Payment Discount: During repayment, an interest rate discount of 0.50% is available for automated payments.
 Borrower must be making scheduled payments that include both principal and interest.
-Interest only payments do not qualify for the 0.50% interest rate discount.
-Automatic payment can be established through the loan servicer American Education Services (AES).
-Advertised rates include the 0.50% automatic payment interest rate discount.
-The rate discount will be applied at the time automatic payment is established.
-If automatic payment is not established, the available rates will be 0.50% higher than the advertised rates.
-If automatic payment is established and discontinued at any time during repayment, the borrower will no longer receive an automatic payment discount and the rate will increase by 0.50%.
+Interest-only payments do not qualify for the 0.50% interest rate discount.
+Automated payment can be established through the loan servicer American Education Services (AES).
+Advertised rates include the 0.50% automated payment interest rate discount.
+The rate discount will be applied at the time automated payment is established.
+If automated payment is not established, the available rates will be 0.50% higher than the advertised rates.
+If automated payment is established and discontinued at any time during repayment, the borrower will no longer receive an automated payment discount and the rate will increase by 0.50%.
 Discount may also be suspended during periods of forbearance or deferment.
 Payments may be made from a checking or savings account.
 PNC limits the number of transfers that may be made from a savings or money market account.
 Please see your account agreement for more information.